 We have excluded people having an acute exacerbation of their chronic inflammatory bowel disease.
 (Bloody diarrhoea, severe abdominal pain, high-grade fever) and patients that had grossly bloody or non-watery diarrhoea.
 Along with patients with diarrheal episodes going on for more than two weeks.

-A 41-item questionnaire was framed, and an interviews were conducted with all the patients meeting our inclusion criteria.
-The questionnaire included information regarding demographic data and the source of water in the patient's house.
-After providing detailed information about the purpose of the study, informed consent was obtained and individual cases were interviewed by healthcare providers in detail.
+A 41-item guestionnaire was framed, and interviews were conducted with all the patients meeting our inclusion criteria.
+The questionnaire included information regarding demographic data and the water source in the patient's house.
+After providing detailed information about the purpose of the study, informed consent was obtained, and healthcare providers were in detail interviewed individual cases.
 Data was compiled from the questionnaires related to the history of loose motions during the previous week, public gatherings, exposure to local food vendors, source of water supply, eating habits, disposal of excreta and solid wastes, age, sex, occupation, signs and symptoms, illness onset and duration, and treatment given.
 We also collected data from the recorded lab values of patients with serum electrolytes and creatinine levels.
 All data of the patients were analyzed using IBM SPSS version 26.